vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 I always drink my coffee with milk, that's why I started by using the [Jura glass milk container](jura_products#basic-container).
 It can hold up to 0,5 liter milk, and it works .... but it's not ideal for me.

-My "problem"; it doesn't contain enough milk to make two (for me and my partner) big cappuccino's with one filled container.
+My "problem"; it doesn't contain enough milk to make two (for me and my partner) big latte macchiatos with one filled container.
 After the first coffee is created, I needed to add more milk to the glass container from a big supermarket plastic milk bottle before I can make the second one.

 Many steps BEFORE I HAD ANY COFFEE :).